-Founded way back in 1985, Firstrade is a regulated NZ broker offering commission-free investing across a wide range of asset classes.
+Founded way back in 1985, Firstrade is a regulated New Zealand broker offering commission-free investing across a wide range of asset classes.
 At Firstrade you can invest in ETFs, Stocks, Mutual Funds, Options, Fixed Products and more.

 But is Firstrade reliable?
 There are so many features at this online broker and beginners have plenty of educational tools to learn to trade.
 Our experts have conducted a thorough Firstrade review and have all the details on the cost of trading more than 2,000 ETFs with zero commissions.

 Offers And New Customer Experience – What is Firstrade?

 For our Firstrade review, we made sure to check how many offers were available.
 We noted 4 promotions straight away.
 Firstly, there is a free stocks promotion available to those who open an account for the first time.
 Upon account opening, a new trader will get 1 free stock and then a 2nd subsequent stock upon first deposit of $100 or more (or the NZ equivalent).
 The free stocks are chosen at random using an algorithm, but new traders have a 1 in 100 chance of receiving a stock from the likes of Apple and Advanced Micro Devices.

 Traders can also receive up to $200 in transfer rebates if they switch to Firstrade from another broker – check out our Interactive Brokers review for another broker.
 Another bonus currently available to US residents is a $25 rebate when you wire funds from your bank account.
 Finally, like many online brokers such as seen in our WeBull review, Firstrade is offering a referral bonus that nets traders free stocks.